pangpu/pangpu.github.io/_pages/about.md

 News
 ======
 * [2026.07] 🎉*QPAR: A Plug-in Parallel Framework for Qubit Routing* was accepted to **SC 2026**.
 Congratulations to Mr. Jiaqi Liu and Mr. Runzhe Zhang.
 Sincere thanks to [Prof. Anbang Wu](https://anbangwu.com/).
 * [2026.07] 🎉*Aethon: Performance-aware Memory Offloading for Co-running Applications in Public Clouds* was accepted to **ICPP 2026**.
 Congratulations to Mr. Guangqiang Luan.
-Thanks to China Telecom Cloud Computing Research Institute and Huawei for their strong support.
+Special thanks to [Prof. Wenda Tang](https://kirchhoff.github.io/).
+Thanks also to China Telecom Cloud Computing Research Institute and Huawei for their strong support.

 Open Positions
 ======